Class Pages

 Miss Buczko (Monday-Thursday) and Miss Kemp (Monday-Friday)

-Welcome to Autumn Term 2025!
+Welcome to Spring Term 2026!

-This term we are learning about where we live.
+This term we are learning about Materials.

 See below for all of our knowledge organisers and sequence of learning for the whole year.